Warp (magazine): History

 First published in November 1977, Warp continued on a usually two-monthly schedule until the late 1990s, surviving for a short period independently after NASF went into recess.
-The magazine was published by Transworld.
 Excluding the APA Aotearapa, Warp was the first New Zealand science fiction publication to reach 100 issues, which it did in June 1995.
 In all, some 115 editions of Warp were produced.
 Its largest issues were 44 pages in length.

 The location of Warp's publishing varied according to the home city of its editor, although during much of the later 1980s it was based in Christchurch, and during the early and mid 1990s it was based in Dunedin.
 At times the magazine's schedule was erratic, especially during the late 1980s and shortly before its demise in the late 1990s.

 Originally published in A4 format, for much of its run it was A5 in size, returning to A4 shortly before its demise.

-The Warped Tour, established in 1994, is named after the magazine.